nicoboyce/ds/_posts/2023-10-23-contracting-is-all-in-the-prep.md

 Recently I caught up with an industry colleague for a check-in.
 She's super talented but new to gig work, so was complaining that getting settled in to her new contract had been slow progress because of hardware issues.
 I shared my rookie contractor equipment checklist with her and now I'm also sharing an expanded version with you.<!--excerpt-end-->

 This advice is aimed at contractors, consultants, small agencies like ourselves.
-If you're equipping a growing team, particularly remote teams and especially across borders, [Hofy](https://www.hofy.com) are the experts.
+If you're equipping a growing team, particularly remote teams and especially across borders, I can't help you but [Hofy](https://www.hofy.com) are the experts.
 I have worked with Hofy but have no current partnership with them, I recommend them simply because they are good.

 ### Optimise for zero downtime